rzaluska/hugo-blog-source/content/about.md

 +++

 # About me
 Hello, my name is Radek and I am from Poland.

 My main interests are programming in various languages and reverse engineering.
-I use [<i class="fa fa-linux" aria-hidden="true"></i> arch linux](https://www.archlinux.org/) at every day basis.
 My favourite programming language is [Go](https://golang.org/).
 I have switched to it from Python.
 I use this two programming languages most often so this blog will be dedicated to them.

+As my hobby, I sometimes reverse engineer software written in C, C++, and Java.
+So in this blog I will show also how to rewrite compiled programs using Golang.

 I am also big fan of [Docker](https://www.docker.com/).
 I have created several server setups using docker compose.

 Currently I am studying Computer Science at Master’s academic degree.

-I hope this blog it will be intresting for many people.
+I use [<i class="fa fa-linux" aria-hidden="true"></i>Arch Linux](https://www.archlinux.org/) at every day basis, and I have big experience working as Linux administrator.

 # You can find me on:
 - <i class="fa fa-github" aria-hidden="true"></i> [github](https://github.com/LuXuryPro)